 Captain’s Welcome Reception: Join your fellow passengers for a Captain’s Welcome Reception this evening, followed by dinner on board the ship.

-Enjoy breakfast on board the ship this morning as we arrive at the island of Hvar on the Adriatic Sea for a morning of discovery.
+Enjoy breakfast on board the ship this morning as we arrive at the island of Hvar on the Adriatic Sea for a walking tour.
+Enjoy the resort town's lovely yacht-filled harbor and secluded beaches during your stroll.

 Korčula.
 Rising from the water’s edge on the protected east coast of the island of Korčula, this ancient, fortified town by the same name is known for its narrow streets arranged in a herringbone pattern, allowing free circulation of air while protecting it against strong winds.
 The history of Korčula can be witnessed at the entrance of the Land Gate, where you will see a bas-relief with the winged lion of St. Mark — symbolizing the reign of the Venetian Republic — and a stone tablet commemorating the 1,000th anniversary of the coronation of the first Croatian king, Tomislav.
 This is also said to be the birthplace of Marco Polo, the Venetian merchant who famously traveled along the Silk Road in the late 13th century.